Johann Sebastian Bach: Final years (1740–1750)

 From 1740 to 1748 Bach copied, transcribed, expanded or programmed music in an older polyphonic style (stile antico) by, among others, Palestrina (BNB I/P/2), Kerll (BWV 241), Torri (BWV Anh.
 30), Bassani (BWV 1081), Gasparini (Missa Canonica), and Caldara (BWV 1082).
 Bach's style shifted in the last decade of his life, showing an increased integration of elements of the stile antico, including polyphonic structures and canons.
 His fourth and last Clavier-Übung volume, the Goldberg Variations for two-manual harpsichord, contains nine canons and was published in 1741.
 During this period, Bach also continued to adapt music of contemporaries such as Handel (BNB I/K/2) and Stölzel (BWV 200), and gave many of his own earlier compositions, such as the St Matthew and St John Passions and the Great Eighteen Chorale Preludes, their final revisions.
 He also programmed and adapted music by composers of a younger generation, including Pergolesi (BWV 1083), and his own students, such as Goldberg (BNB I/G/2).

 In 1746 Bach was preparing to enter Lorenz Christoph Mizler's Society of Musical Sciences.
 To be admitted, he had to submit a composition.
 He chose his Canonic Variations on "Vom Himmel hoch da komm' ich her", and a portrait painted by Elias Gottlob Haussmann that featured Bach's Canon triplex á 6 Voc.
-In May 1747, Bach visited the court of King Frederick II of Prussia in Potsdam.
+In May 1747, Bach visited the court of King Frederick the Great in Potsdam.
 The king played a theme for Bach and challenged him to improvise a fugue based on it.
-Bach obliged, playing a three-part fugue on one of Frederick's early prototypes of a fortepiano, a new type of instrument at the time.
-Upon his return to Leipzig he composed a set of fugues and canons and a trio sonata based on the Thema Regium ("King's Theme").
-Within a few weeks this music was published as The Musical Offering and dedicated to Frederick.
+Bach obliged, playing a three-part fugue on one of Frederick's early prototypes of a new instrument, the fortepiano.
+Frederick then set him the challenge of improvising a six-part fugue on the theme.
+Bach's response was to accept the challenge given more time, providing instead a virtuosic six-voice fugue improvised on a theme of his own choosing.
+On his return to Leipzig he composed a set of fugues (six-part fugue included) and canons and a trio sonata based on the Thema Regium ("King's Theme").
+Within a few weeks this music was published and sent to Frederick, to whom it was dedicated, as the Musical Offering.
 The Schübler Chorales, a set of six chorale preludes transcribed from cantata movements Bach had written two decades earlier, were published within a year.
 Around the same time, the set of five canonic variations Bach had submitted when entering Mizler's society in 1747 were also printed.